Home· Freshwater Aquarium Blog·10 Best Goldfish Foods You Need to Try

 4. Hikari Cichlid Excel

 Other fish like African cichlids and freshwater herbivores also need plant-rich diets to avoid bloat.
-Therefore, we like feeding these specially formulated cichlid pellets that contain a complete nutritional balance of fish proteins, wheat germ and alfalfa for easy digestion, and spirulina and krill for color enhancement.
-As with many Hikari brand foods, these pellets are also fortified with key minerals and supplements, like vitamin A, D3, and E. Hikari Cichlid Excel comes in both floating pellets and sinking pellets for your convenience.
+Therefore, we like feeding Hikari Cichlid Excel, a specially formulated cichlid pellet that contains a complete nutritional balance of fish proteins, wheat germ and alfalfa for easy digestion, and spirulina and krill for color enhancement.
+As with many Hikari brand foods, these pellets are also fortified with key minerals and supplements, like vitamin A, D3, and E.

 5. Repashy Super Gold Gel Food